awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.update.md

 # `pcluster update`<a name="pcluster.update"></a>

 Analyzes the configuration file to determine if the cluster can be safely updated\.
-If the analysis determines the cluster can be updated, the user is prompted to confirm the change\.
+If the analysis determines the cluster can be updated, you are prompted to confirm the change\.
 If the analysis shows the cluster cannot be updated, the configuration settings that are the source of the conflicts are enumerated with details\.
 For more information, see [Using `pcluster update`](using-pcluster-update.md)\.

 ```
 pcluster update [ -h ] [ -c CONFIG_FILE ] [ --force ] [ -r REGION ] [ -nr ]